WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 "Yup, that works"
 ------------------------------
 This red flag waves strong.
-I nudge and hint and try to give themselves a chance to resuce themselves, but I rarely see them take the bait.
+I nudge and hint and try to give themselves a chance to rescue themselves, but I rarely see them take the bait.
 Rather than walk through their code, rather than try some test cases, the candidate stares at the code and declares it good.

-Most of the time, after strong hinting and nudging, the interview turns into a learning opportunity, where I demonstrate the kind of test analysis I am looking for and it demonstrates the bugs in the code.
+Most of the time, after strong hinting and nudging, the interview turns into a learning opportunity, where I demonstrate the kind of test analysis I am looking for and how it demonstrates the bugs in the code.

 Writing the same tests they wrote the code to handle